jotd666/karatechamp500/README.md

 bugs:

+- when hit, player falls too fast/first blow frame is skipped: done for round blow, process other blow frames
+- girl animation at start: cloudy stuff above the girl isn't updated anymore
 - computer should not move past player either (implement player x boundary when not jumping): should be able to perform weak reverse punch and hit: leave the computer come close without moving to test
 - computer score doesn't show all the time
-- when hit, player falls too fast: freeze frames

 - tests jumps as it seems to fail... cpu tries to jump (?) several times before performing a ground attack
 - jumping side kick cpu stays stuck (jumping back seems ok)